-A gluten free Healthy Baked Oatmeal breakfast dish that’s an easy to make weekend brunch or make-ahead breakfast all week long.
+A gluten-free Healthy Baked Oatmeal breakfast dish that is an easy-to-make weekend brunch or make-ahead breakfast all week long.
 Best topped with a warm berry sauce.

 I love oatmeal!